Term limits in the United States: Presidential term limits 1789–1952

-Korzi states that George Washington did not set the informal precedent for a two-term limit for the Presidency.
+Korzi says George Washington did not set the informal precedent for a two-term limit for the Presidency.
 He only meant he was too worn out to personally continue in office.
 It was Thomas Jefferson who made it a principle in 1808.
 He made many statements calling for term limits in one form or another.
 (Note: See Family Guardian, "Thomas Jefferson on Politics & Government.")

 The two-term limit tradition was maintained unofficially for 132 years.
-It was unsuccessfully challenged by Ulysses Grant in 1880, Theodore Roosevelt in 1912, and Woodrow Wilson in 1920.
+It was unsuccessfully challenged by Ulysses S. Grant in 1880, Theodore Roosevelt in 1912, and Woodrow Wilson in 1920.
 Franklin D. Roosevelt successfully ran for a third term in 1940, citing the outbreak of World War II.
 The two Roosevelts are the only presidents to run for a third term in a general election; Grant and Wilson aimed to do so but failed to gain their parties' nominations.
 Franklin Roosevelt was re-elected in 1944 for a fourth term amidst the United States' engagement in World War II but died shortly afterwards in office.
-The Twenty-second Amendment to the United States Constitution was ratified in 1951, formally establishing in law the two-term limit—although it did not apply to the incumbent Harry S. Truman, Franklin Roosevelt's successor.
+Shortly after the 1946 mid-term elections, Republicans took control of both house and the senate and very soon after the House of Representatives proposed joint Resolution 27, calling a set limit of two terms each containing four years for all future presidents.
+After some revisions by the senate, the approved amendment was sent out to the states for ratification on March 21, 1947.
+Soon after the Twenty-second Amendment to the United States Constitution was adopted and ratified in 1951, formally establishing in law the two-term limit — though it did not apply to the incumbent Harry S. Truman, Franklin Roosevelt's successor.
 Truman declined to run for a third term in 1952.

 The fact that "perpetuity in office" was not approached until the 20th century is due in part to the influence of rotation in office as a popular 19th-century concept.
 "Ideas are, in truth, forces," and rotation in office enjoyed such normative support, especially at the local level, that it altered political reality.
 (Note: For a detailed study of the 19th-century concepts of rotation, consult Struble (1979–1980).
 See also Struble (2010); Young (1966).)

-During the Civil War, the Constitution of the Confederate States limited its president to a single six-year term.
+During the American Civil War, the Confederate Constitution limited its president to one six-year term.
 Only Jefferson Davis served as Confederate president, but he did not complete a full term in office before surrendering to the Union.